frankndungu/Search-bar-with-hooks-and-context-api/README.md

 ### API

 Open [http://omdbapi.com](http://omdbapi.com) in your browser to get your api key.\
-Runs the app in the development mode
+The app runs in development mode

 ### Usage